Cavity Control of Strongly Correlated Electrons Beyond Resonant Coupling: Off-resonant cavity modifications

 \subsection{Electronic theory}

-We focus on strongly correlated matter systems, and therefore consider the paradigmatic single band Hubbard model at half-filling and on the square lattice, positioned parallel to the substrate(s).
+We focus on strongly correlated matter systems, and consider the paradigmatic single band Hubbard model at half-filling and on the square lattice, positioned parallel to the substrate(s).
 This model is approximately realized by cuprate parent compounds like La$_2$CuO$_4$~\cite{Lee2006}.
-We couple to light in a gauge invariant manner via Peierls substitution within the dipole approximation \cite{luttingerEffectMagnetic1951,dmytrukGaugeFixingStrongly2021}, which guarantees charge conservation to all orders in the light-matter coupling ~\cite{distefanoResolutionGauge2019,stefanoReplyGauge2024,garzianoGaugeInvariance2020,stokesGaugeNoninvariance2024,savastaGaugePrinciple2021,liElectromagneticCoupling2020}.
+It can be obtained by downfolding the continuum minimal-coupling Hamiltonian in the dynamical Weyl gauge \cref{eq_trans_ham} to a single-band lattice description and introducing light–matter coupling via Peierls substitution within the long-wavelength approximation \cite{luttingerEffectMagnetic1951,dmytrukGaugeFixingStrongly2021}, as is standard in the literature \cite{eckhardtSurfacemediatedUltrastrong2024,sentefQuantumClassical2020,eckhardtQuantumFloquet2022,passettiCavityLightMatter2023}.
+This procedure guarantees charge conservation to all orders ~\cite{distefanoResolutionGauge2019,stefanoReplyGauge2024,garzianoGaugeInvariance2020,stokesGaugeNoninvariance2024,savastaGaugePrinciple2021,liElectromagneticCoupling2020}.
 The matter Hamiltonian is given by